Bankruptcy in Scotland

 Coronavirus - more protection from action by creditors

-These are temporary changes to help people whose debts have increased due to coronavirus.
-The changes are in force until at least 30 September 2020.
+This is a temporary change to help people whose debts have increased due to coronavirus.
+It's in force until 30 September 2022.

 What is bankruptcy in Scotland (sequestration)

 Bankruptcy is a formal process in which you are declared bankrupt by the Accountant in Bankruptcy (AiB) or a court.
 It is called sequestration in Scotland.